PouyaPouryaie/springboot-kafka/kafka-guideline.md

     - This ensures the message is consumed, and won’t be delivered to the current listener again.
     - To implement a **Retry logic** for message processing in Kafka, we need to select an **AckMode**.
         - We shouldn’t set the ack mode to `AckMode.BATCH` or `AckMode.TIME` for Retry logic,  because the consumer won’t redeliver all messages in the batch or time window to itself if an error occurs while processing a message
     - Types:
         1. `Auto-commit`, 2. `After-processing`, 3. `Manual`
-    - Serveral ack modes available that we can configure:
+    - Several ack modes available that we can configure:

         1. AckMode.RECORD: In this after-processing mode, the consumer sends an acknowledgment for each message it processes.
         2. AckMode.BATCH: In this manual mode, the consumer sends an acknowledgment for a batch of messages, rather than for each message.
         3. AckMode.COUNT: In this manual mode, the consumer sends an acknowledgment after it has processed a specific number of messages.